Smithton, Tasmania: Economy

 The economy of Smithton is agriculture based, consisting primarily of dairy and beef farming.
 Other major industries that contribute to the local economy are fishing, aquaculture, crop farming, timber plantations and tourism.

 As it is a major centre in the northwest of the state, several companies have established processing plants in Smithton.
 Major employers in the town include Greenham Tasmania, who operate a meat processing plant that prepares beef for export to Japan and the United States as well as Australian markets.
 The plant employs over 120 staff.
 McCain Foods (Australia) maintain potato storage, processing and freezing facilities in the town for the production of French fries.
 The McCain plant operates year-round and employs a workforce of 150 from the local community.
 Two timber mills are also located in Smithton, operated by Britton Bros and Ta Ann Tasmania.
 Tasmanian Seafoods Pty Ltd operate an abalone processing facility and cannery as well as having their head office located in the town.
 Also, Murray Goulburn (a dairy company) have offices there.

-Tarkine Fresh Oysters (Bolduans Bay Oysters) also run a significant aquaculture facility in Smithton, employing more than 40 people.
+Tarkine Fresh Oysters (Bolduan Bay Oysters) also run a significant aquaculture facility in Smithton, employing more than 40 people.

 Infrastructure

 The education community consists of a Catholic independent school, a Christian school and government schools.
 St Peter Chanel is the local Catholic primary school servicing the community.
 Circular Head Christian School is the local Christian school, which starts at Kindergarten and goes through to year 12.

-The National Broadband Network ran a trial rollout in Smithton, with the first customers connected in July 2010.
+The National Broadband Network ran its trial rollout in Tasmanian communities, with Smithton being one of three, with the first customers connected in August 2010.

-In 1996, a Cultural Heritage Centre and Museum was started in Smithton to preserve many of the artifacts from Smithton's settlement and is still run today by local volunteers.
-It houses a collection of photos, tools and other day to day memorabilia used in the Circular Head area.
+In 1996, a Cultural Heritage Centre and Museum was started in the old Billett's building in King Street, to preserve many of the artifacts from Smithton's settlement, run by local volunteers.
+In 2022, it was moved to a modern building on the Agritas site in Nelson Street, known as the Duck River Pavilion.
+It houses a collection of photos, digitised archives, tools and other day to day memorabilia used in the Circular Head area, hosting different exhibits highlighting different aspects of daily life.